NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 The hearing will be closed to the public.

 4. Questioning.
-The Hearing Officer shall allow the Advisor to each party the opportunity to ask the parties and other witnesses all relevant questions and follow up questions, including those that challenge credibility.
+The Hearing Officer shall allow the advisor to each party the opportunity to ask the parties and other witnesses all relevant questions and follow up questions, including those that challenge credibility.
 Only relevant cross-examination and other questions may be asked of a party or witness.
-The Hearing Officer may request the Advisor explain the relevancy of any questions.
+The Hearing Officer may request the advisor explain the relevancy of any questions.
 The Hearing Officer shall explain any decision to exclude a question as irrelevant.

-Questions about the sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant’s prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent.
+Questions about the Complainant’s sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant’s prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent.

 5. Witnesses.
-The Administrative Officer shall inform the parties and the Hearing Officer of the witnesses the University and the parties intend to call for the live hearing.
+The Administrative Officer shall inform the parties and the Hearing Officers of the witnesses the University and the parties intend to call for the live hearing.
+The Hearing Officers may provide the Administrative Officer with the names of any witnesses any of them wish to appear at a hearing.
 The Administrative Officer will provide witnesses notice of the date, time and location of the hearing.
-Witnesses are compelled to appear at hearing, but are not required to offer testimony.The Parties shall submit a proposed witness list to the Hearing Officer at least five (5) days prior to hearing.
-Inclusion on a witness list does not mean the witness has knowledge of relevant evidence nor that the witness’ testimony will be allowed by the Hearing Officer.
-Conversely, absence from the list does not negate a party’s right to offer a witness in response to evidence offered at hearing.Witnesses that elect to not participate in the investigation will not be permitted to participate at hearing unless permitted, on a showing of good cause, by the Hearing Officer.
-An active law enforcement investigation or court proceeding does not establish good cause.
+The Parties shall submit a proposed witness list to the Administrative Officer and Hearing Officers at least five (5) days prior to hearing.
+Inclusion on a witness list does not mean the witness has knowledge of relevant evidence nor that the witness’ testimony will be allowed by the Hearing Officers.
+Witnesses that elect to not participate in the investigation will not be permitted to participate at a hearing unless permitted, on a showing of good cause, by the Hearing Officers.
+An active law enforcement investigation or court proceeding alone does not establish good cause.

 Persons who do not have any relevant evidence to offer may not participate as witnesses.